School Curriculum - Geography

 Modern geography is far more than merely maps.
-It is people and places and the interaction between us and our environment – both physical (or natural environment) and the artificial world we have created.
-There are many issues to study: How we live compared to people in the less developed world.
-How we use our resources and how wasteful we can be.
-Whether we need alternative sources of energy and how can we sustain the future demands to power our home, factories, cars and other luxuries?
+It is people and places and the interaction between us and our environment – both physical (or natural environment) and the human world we have created.
+There are many issues to study: How we live compared to people in the less developed world, how we use our resources and how wasteful we can be, whether we need alternative sources of energy and how can we sustain the future demands to power our home, factories, cars and other luxuries?
 We also look at how the earth came about and study the formation and processes affecting the natural world and how we can and have changed them.

 Much of this is taught by active learning and much stimulus from visual sources, images and first-hand experience, as in fieldwork and visits.
 We stress to the pupils that the future of our planet is important and that it can be affected and altered by their actions.

 In the First Year we study the locality and topics include settlement, map work and some comparisons with other countries.
 We look at scale, distance and direction along with the more traditional 'people and places' type geography.

 The Second Year starts off by looking at Brazil and rainforests, before moving on to weather and climate.
 The geography of coasts and limestone also figure, as well as a study of global warming.

 The Third Year concentrates on key geographical skills, as well as looking at topics that are both studied at a higher level, and allow independent research and thought.
 Population, tourism and hazards are some of the areas studied and we begin to cover aspects of the GCSE syllabus.